What’s the difference between customer success vs. customer satisfaction

 What’s the difference between customer success and customer satisfaction?

-In quick summary – customer success is the net business outcome a customer has using the products and services you provide.
+Quick summary so far – customer success is the net business outcome a customer has using the products and services you provide.

-Customer satisfaction is how, well, satisfied your customers are with the products and services you provide.
-This can be (but doesn’t have to be) tied to the level of success a customer has using your products or services.
+Customer satisfaction indicates how satisfied customers are with your products and services.
+This can be (but doesn’t have to be) linked to the level of personal success a customer has had using your products or services.

 Just keep in mind the roots of each respective term:

-- Customer success – is about how successful you make your customers in achieving their goals
+- Customer success – is about how successful you make your customers in achieving their own goals

 - Customer satisfaction – is how satisfied customers are using your products and services